 HMRC will be happy to consider an application made by the RP on behalf of all the participators providing that each participator is in similar circumstances (including, for fields where the case for deferral is less clear cut, that each participator receives a similar price for the oil disposed of).
 Where the RP makes such an application on behalf of others it would facilitate the application process if all participators could sign up to this and the application to include all the necessary signatures.

+Top of page

 Annual declaration

 In addition to the spreadsheet the informal return must include a signed declaration stating that, based on present circumstances, no liability to PRT or potential UFLs are anticipated for that or any subsequent chargeable period.
 In the case of multiple deferrals by a company a composite declaration may be made.

+Top of page

 Review following deferral

 HMRC will review the spreadsheets submitted annually by each participator.
 Unless the spreadsheets indicate that a PRT liability arises for a deferred period no further action will be necessary.
 HMRC will respond in writing confirming receipt of the informal return and either indicating acceptance or making any necessary enquiries as a result, say, of any significant change in circumstances (see below).
 HMRC undertake to respond no later than when the assessments are normally issued in May following the period covered by the informal return.

+Top of page

 Effect of the nomination scheme

 Under the new nomination scheme rules introduced in FA2006 a nomination excess will occur on a cargo by cargo basis and, under the new attribution of blended crude oil rules (OTA75\S2(5B-D) and SI2006\3312), some of this excess may be attributed to a deferred field.
 However during a deferral period HMRC will not attempt to compute nomination excesses for a deferred field and therefore, if they choose to do so, non excluded companies will be able to ignore the provisions of the scheme as they apply to those fields where deferral is agreed.

+Top of page

 Effect of the attribution of blended crude oil rules

 We can see no impact of these rules on indefinitely deferred fields, other than the possible impact if a Nomination Excess occurs and part of it is attributed to such a field, referred to above.

+Top of page

 Significant change in circumstances

 A participator should notify HMRC immediately if there is a significant change in circumstances such that the information originally supplied to HMRC can no longer be considered a reasonable approximation of the facts.
 To allow HMRC to take an independent view, this should be done even if, in the participator’s view, there is no likelihood of any PRT liability or UFL arising.